 - 1 jalapeño, seeded and thinly sliced

-- 2. Scatter the cauliflower florets on a rimmed baking sheet in a single layer.
-[If you find that your florets don’t fit easily in a single layer on one baking sheet, use 2 baking sheets so you can keep the cauliflower in a loose single layer.
-Trust us.
-A heap of cauliflower will end up steamed and soggy rather than beautifully browned and caramelized.]
+- Scatter the cauliflower florets on a rimmed baking sheet in a single layer.
 Drizzle the cauliflower with the oil, season generously with salt and pepper, and toss to coat.
 Roast the cauliflower, tossing the florets halfway through, until deeply golden and crisp, 30 to 35 minutes total.

-- 4. Transfer the roasted cauliflower to a serving bowl.
+- Dump the roasted cauliflower into a serving bowl.
 Top it with the parsley, capers, jalapeño, and sliced lemon zest.
 Squeeze the mixture with the lemon half and drizzle it with more oil.
 Gently toss to coat everything with the oil and lemon and sprinkle with a pinch or two of salt.